It's just topped the Economist Intelligence Unit

 "If the cost of living was calculated using the official rate, Caracas would be more than four times more expensive than New York.
 Conversely, if black market rates applied then it would be almost ten times cheaper than New York," the EIU explained.

-World's 10 least expensive cities in which to live in 2016
+World's 10 least expensive cities

 124. Damascus, Syria